What Diabetic Products Are Covered by Medicare Part B? A Comprehensive Guide

 Recent plan updates indicate that specific Constant Glucose Screens (CGMs) are now covered by Medicare Component B for qualified recipients:

-Restorative CGMs: These provide real-time sugar readings and can be used to make diabetes mellitus therapy choices.
+Restorative CGMs: These provide real-time glucose readings and can inform diabetes mellitus therapy decisions.

 Products for CGMs: Sensing units, transmitters, and receivers connected with accepted CGMs.

-Qualification Requirement: You have to satisfy particular criteria, such as calling for insulin shots several times a day and regular blood sugar level testing.
+Qualification Requirement: You must meet specific criteria, such as requiring insulin injections several times a day and regular blood glucose testing.

 Reality: In 2023, Medicare increased access to CGMs, resulting in approximately 1.2 million more recipients receiving protection.